colemickens/platform2-sommelier/power_manager/docs/dark_resume.md

 `pm_wakeup_event()` is called from IRQs, per-device `wakeup_count` increments only if the system is in a system-wide suspend/resume cycle.

-## Tests
+## Enabling Dark Resume on a new device

+Please follow these steps to enable Dark Resume on a new device.

+*   Raise a tracking [chromium bug].
+*   Make sure [power_WakeSources] Autotest test passes on the device.
-The [power_WakeSources] Autotest can help testing if wake sources behave as expected when Dark Resume is enabled.
-Note that this test may not cover all the wake sources on a given devices.
-Please check the logs to see the wake sources that are covered and test other wake sources manually.
+*   [power_WakeSources] might not test all the wake sources.
+Please make sure to test missing wake sources manually.

 ## Debugging Dark Resume

 ### Enabling Dark Resume

-Perform the following steps to enable dark resume:
+Perform the following steps to enable Dark Resume:

 ```sh
 # echo 0 > /var/lib/power_manager/disable_dark_resume